-Proposals submitted on an alternative design basis may differ from this Standard and shall apply specifically to a particular proposal.
+Proposals submitted on an alternative design basis may differ from this Code of Practice and shall apply specifically to a particular proposal.
 LA review and acceptance of an alternative design does not confer approval in general by the LA to any design criteria, construction technique or material forming part of the alternative design.

 An explanation of the design basis or construction method is to be submitted, for review and acceptance in principle.
-It will be considered on its merits and should be approved provided that the design results in infrastructural development equivalent or superior in performance to that complying with this Standard.
+It will be considered on its merits and should be approved provided that the design results in infrastructural development equivalent or superior in performance to that complying with this Code of Practice.